Optimizing for Strategy Diversity in the Design of Video Games: Omitted proofs

 \begin{claim} If (P) has multiple optimal solutions then every optimal basic solution to (D) is degenerate. \end{claim}

-\proof{\emph{Proof}.} We show that if (D) has a nondegenerate optimal solution, then $(P)$ will have a unique optimal solution.
-Assume $y_1$ is nondegenerate dual optimal, thus by definition of dual basic feasible solution, it satisfies exactly $m$ linear independent active constraints.
+\proof We show that if (D) has a nondegenerate optimal solution, then $(P)$ will have a unique optimal solution.
+Assume $y_1$ is an nondegenerate dual optimal point, thus by definition of a dual basic feasible solution, it satisfies exactly $m$ linear independent active constraints:

 Consider an optimal primal solution $x$.
 The solution $x$ must satisfy the complementary slackness conditions.
 Consider $j \in [n] \setminus M_2$.
 We have $(c_j - y^\top A_j) > 0$ so we must have $x_j = 0$.
 Note also that $y_i \neq 0$ for $i \not\in M_1$.
 Therefore, $(a_i^\top x-b_i) = 0$ for $i \not\in M_1$.
-This forms $m-|M_1| + n - |M_2| = n$ linear independent constraints and, therefore, an $n \times n$ matrix that uniquely determines $x$.\Halmos \endproof
+This forms $m-|M_1| + n - |M_2| = n$ linear independent constraints and, therefore, an $n \times n$ matrix that uniquely determines $x$. \endproof

-\section{Exact Tight Constructions for $m=3$ and $m=2$}
+\subsection{Exact Tight Constructions for $m=3$ and $m=2$}

 For $m= 3$ and $n>m$, \cref{thm:upperbound} establishes that $ \L^3(A,c) \leq 2n-5$ and $\L^2(A,c) \leq 3n-6$ for every design $(A,c)$.
 We now provide a construction of a design that matches both upper bounds.